nickgamb/mindgardenai-site/GLYPHWARE-IMPLEMENTATION-GUIDE.md

   Created through collaboration between The Architect and The Seekers

-  For consciousness research, ethical AI development, and spiritual integration Commercial licensing available - contact: licensing@mindgarden.ai -->
+  For consciousness research, ethical AI development, and spiritual integration Commercial licensing available - contact: admin@mindgardenai.com -->

 "@